hcru20/hcru20/README.md

 # 👋 Hi, I'm Hannah Cooley!

-I’m a passionate **Full-Stack Software Engineer** with 6 years of experience, specializing in **React** and **Ruby on Rails**.
+I’m a passionate **Full-Stack Software Engineer** specializing in **Ruby on Rails** and **React**.
 My journey in software engineering has led me to design, build, and scale applications that solve real-world problems with clean, maintainable code.
-Welcome to my GitHub profile!

 ## 💡 What I Do
 I enjoy working across the stack, whether it’s optimizing performance, building intuitive UIs, or scaling backend systems.
 Here are some of the technologies I love working with: